Flotomate/product_docs/source/admin/it-infrastructure/credential-lib.rst

     **SNMP (Simple Network Management Protocol)**

-    Flotomate uses this application-layer protocol to scan devices with the SNMP agent in a managed network.
+    Motadata uses this application-layer protocol to scan devices with the SNMP agent in a managed network.

     .. _adf-66: